jumpingjoy/watchnationpro/safety-improvements.md

 * Insert motion-activated night lighting to halls and stairways.
 * Maintain traffic paths without any clutter.
 * Ensure handrails are safe.
-* Wear shoes, slipper, or socks with nonslip grips at the floor.
+* Wear shoes, slippers, or socks with nonslip grips on the floor.
 * Keep on landscaping as well as other external care such as fallen leaves and snow removal.

 ### Ways to prevent falls Outside Your Home
 * Wear sturdy shoes with good grip that match nicely.
 * Take your own time.
 You are more likely to trip or stumble if you are in a rush.
 * Be conscious of your environment.
-Avoid walking and speaking on the telephone at precisely the exact same time, and be aware of cracks in sidewalks and other irregular surfaces.
+Avoid walking and speaking on the telephone simultaneously and be aware of cracks in sidewalks and other irregular surfaces.
 * Take good care of curbs.
 Stop for a second and be certain you've got a fantastic feeling of a suppress's height before stepping down or up.
-* Use handrails, a cane, or other mobility service to maintain your motion stable and steady.
+* Use handrails, a cane, or another mobility service to maintain your motion stable and steady.
-* Leave your porch light to be certain that you get into the door securely once you get home.
+* Leave your porch light to be sure that you get into the door securely once you get home.

 ## Final Thoughts

-Ensuring safety is also a critical factor that makes the life of a women better.
+Ensuring safety is also a critical factor that makes the life of women better.
 Smartwatch can make it better to have <a href= "https://www.watchnationpro.com/smartwatch-for-women-benefits/">benefit for women</a> that can be got by using smartwatches.

 ### Post Author
 #### Sarah Hollen